guillermoamaral/Webside/docs/api/test-runs/id/results/get.md

 # Retrieve test run results

-Retrive the results of the test run with a given ID.
+Retrieve the results of the test run with a given ID.

 **URL**: `/test-runs/{id}/results`